fluxninja/aperture/docs/content/tutorials/flow-control/concurrency-limiting/basic-concurrency-limiting.md

 ### Playground

-When the above policy is loaded in Aperture's [Playground](/get-started/playground/playground.md), it can be observed that as traffic spikes above the concurrency limit of `service1-demo-app.demoapp.svc.cluster.local`, the controller triggers load shedding for a proportion of requests matching the Selector.
-This helps to protect the service from becoming unresponsive and keeps the latency within the tolerance limit (`1.1`) configured in the circuit.
+When the above policy is loaded in Aperture's [Playground](/get-started/playground/playground.md), it demonstrates that when traffic spikes above the concurrency limit of `service1-demo-app.demoapp.svc.cluster.local`, the controller triggers load shedding for a proportion of requests matching the selector.
+This approach helps protect the service from becoming unresponsive and maintains the latency within the tolerance limit (`1.1`) configured in the circuit.

 <Zoom>